-Kaleb was born in 1988 in Orange, Texas – a small town mostly known by outsiders for its infamous street of petroleum plants called Chemical Row.
+Kaleb was born in 1988 in Orange, Texas – a small town mostly known for its infamous street of petroleum plants called Chemical Row.
 Through many childhood relocations, Kaleb worked as a chocolate seller, a website designer, a photographer, a blogger, and a goat herder, among others.
 He spent many of his teenage years on a farm building pig fences until a series of fortunate accidents paved the way for a career in Hollywood.

-Kaleb’s first story – penned at age 9 – featured the heroic and egotistical King Kaleb on a submarine journey under the North Pole.
+Kaleb Nation’s first story – penned at age 9 – featured the heroic and egotistical King Kaleb on a submarine journey under the North Pole.
 At 12, Kaleb phoned the editor of a major publisher to pitch a book idea but was sent to talk to security instead.
-Unhindered, he continued to write as a teenager and completed his first novel in 2003.
-Six years and many rewrites later, it was published in multiple languages as his 2009 debut novel The Farfield Curse.
+Unhindered, he continued to write as a teenager and completed his first novel in 2003 when he was 14.
+Six years and many edits later, his book was published in multiple languages as his 2009 debut novel The Farfield Curse.
 Its sequel, The Specter Key, was published on 10/10/10.
 One of his publishers is the same company that rejected his call years before, but everyone is friends now.

-Kaleb is also the author of 2013’s Harken, the first in a supernatural thriller series for young adults called “whip-smart, charming, and irresistible” by New York Times bestselling author Lauren DeStefano.
+Kaleb is also the author of 2013’s Harken, a reptilian conspiracy theory thriller called “whip-smart, charming, and irresistible” by New York Times bestselling author Lauren DeStefano.

 Having experienced the powerful opportunities offered by new media, Kaleb turned his attention to producing digital content full-time.
 As a hub for his growing audience of followers, he began producing video blogs at YouTube.com/KalebNation.
 After nearly 600 videos, he partnered with media leader PMC to produce The 60SR Show in 2012, which received over 12,000,000 views.

 In 2013, Kaleb launched Kaleb Media: a creative marketing agency specializing in social media advertising and viral content.
-As a speaker and consultant, Kaleb has organized marketing strategies for many leading companies and brands.
+As a consultant, Kaleb has designed marketing strategies for many leading companies and brands.
 He has spoken widely at corporate events to highlight the rising influence of online media, including as a featured speaker at Taco Bell’s Franmac franchisee summit (2016).